1:5 In Shard we Trust

 The brilliance of a monolithic proof-of-work ledger like Bitcoin this that it can gain value while scoffing at efficiency.
 The more power it consumes, and the more hard drive space its ledger uses, the more powerful it becomes.

 Face it, we humans are an odd bunch.
 We all want the McMansion.
 Who among us will say no to using as much electricity as possible if given the chance.
 Two or three people can cram into coach for every business class airline seat, but guess what.. business class seats cost four times as much.
 Sure there is a little extra profit margin, but using twice as much physical real estate, enjoying a heavier more comfortable seat, and get snockered on unlimited champagne are not free.
 Real capitalism is tied to energy use.

-As fun as Bitcoin is, “store of value” via excessive consumption will never get us to our end goal: replacing FAANG and the rest of the siren servers with more equitable platforms that make more money by returning economic dignity to regular people.
+As fun as Bitcoin is, “store of value” via excessive consumption might not be the fastest way to get to our end goal: replacing FAANG and the rest of the siren servers with more equitable platforms that make more money by returning economic dignity to regular people.

 Say you have 1 terabyte of artificially generated cat pictures your AI stayed up all night creating for you.
 There are two main options for how to best store your precious creations:

-Buy a 1 terabyte hard drive off Newegg for $49.99 and store your little guys and gals locally.
+Buy a 1 terabyte hard drive for $49.99 USD and store your little guys and gals locally.

-Pay a siren server like Google or Amazon ~$10-15 2019 Equivalent USD per month (which decreases a few percent per year thanks to ingenious new optimizations) to store them for you
+Pay a siren server like Google or Amazon ~$10-15 USD per month (which decreases a few percent per year thanks to ingenious new optimizations) to store them for you

 Instead of storing one massive terabyte chunk of cat picture data, Google will instead break your data down into bite-sized chunks called shards.
 Typically, we think of a chunk as something like an individual JPEG image, but computers really don’t care as long as the 1s and 0s match up.